 JWT Payload Size:

-As you might have read in the first part, the business challenges we were trying to solve involved supporting different roles per context(e.g course).
-This means a user can be a student in one course and be a teacher in another course, be TA in another course etc. So, we needed to store information about a user and all their courses with the corresponding role in it.
+As you might have read in the first part, the business challenges we were trying to solve involved supporting different roles per context(e.g., course).
+This means a user can be a student in one course, a teacher in another course, a TA in another course, etc. So, we needed to store information about a user and all their courses with the corresponding role in them.

 This use case stresses our ability to bake all these data inside the JWT token in terms of size.
-As this token would be used in every request as an authorization context for the user, we needed to make sure that it doesn’t have any adverse effect on the request latency.
+As this token would be used in every request as an authorization context for the user, we needed to make sure that it doesn’t adversely affect the request latency.

 The mitigation strategy for this was:

-Let’s say, for some reason; a user needs more courses than the set limitation, the mitigation at this level was to inject authorization info for the latest N set of authorization info for the user instead of everything based on the activity of that user in those contexts.
-Going with the student/course example, the user’s client would receive a token with the latest N courses the user access.
+- Let’s say, for some reason, a user needs more courses than the set limitation.
+The mitigation at this level was to inject authorization info for the latest N set of authorization info for the user instead of everything based on the user’s activity in those contexts.
+Going with the student/course example, the user’s client would receive a token with the latest N courses the user accesses.
 In this way, the size limit of the token overhead would never go out of hand.

 JWT Refresh Interval:

 Another challenge was the refresh interval associated with JWT architecture.
 To keep the JWT shortlived, it needs to be refreshed at regular intervals.
 There is an inherent challenge with having a token valid for some time(here, it was specifically for a few minutes or so).
-If the authorization information changes during that interval(student enrolls in a new course etc), it’s not going to be reflected in the token.
-This will cause an inconsistent authorization/permission state in those contexts for the user.
+If the authorization information changes during that interval(student enrolls in a new course, etc), it’s not going to be reflected in the token.
+This will cause an inconsistent authorization/permission state for the user in those contexts.

-This challenge of auth with JWT was mitigated by identifying those certain use cases where course role changes happen.
-And business logic behind those use cases would request and force a refresh of the token.
+This auth challenge with JWT was mitigated by identifying certain use cases where course role changes happen.
+The business logic behind those use cases would request and force a token refresh.
 Certain approaches were:

-Whenever an event occurs that would result in a change of authorization, the response will include specific metadata that would indicate a need for a token refresh.
+- Whenever an event occurs that results in a change of authorization, the response will include specific metadata indicating a need for a token refresh.

-If the event occurs on the client’s end, the client will invalidate the token and make the “refresh token” API call immediately.
+- If the event occurs on the client’s end, the client will invalidate the token and immediately make the “refresh token” API call.

 Client-side support overhead: